 Why is this?

-If Marketing are so good at creating content, why aren’t sales teams using it?
+If Marketing is so good at creating content, why aren’t sales teams using it?

 The answer lies in purpose and intent.
 Typically, the content that marketing executives create is not intended to be used in the middle or at the bottom of the sales funnel.
 Its purpose is to attract, not to convert.